Updates

 When successfully blocked, the bot will be sent to the 403 Forbidden page (as you saw in the test above).
 However, depending on your theme, the 403 page may be a custom error page that still loads part of the site and many of the plugins.
 This will still cause a heavy strain on the server because it has to process this 403 error page for every request.
 You have two options: Option #1.
 Set the 403 page for every affected site to be a lightweight page with little text.
 You will want a minimalistic page that will not cause large CPU load if it is accessed dozens or even hundreds of times.
 Option #2.
 Disable the 403 page temporarily.

-If you have many WordPress sites that are all being affected (this typically would fit Mage), then it would just be quicker to opt for Option #2.
+If you have many Wordpress sites that are all being affected (this typically would fit Mage), then it would just be quicker to opt for Option #2.

 To do that, edit the following file: